mohammadfalahat/mssql-kubernetes/README.md

 ./installer.sh
 ```

 When the installation is finished, it will provide you with a SQL query code.
-Log in to the primary node with the following port and credentials: Worker1_IP, 31111; user=SA; Password=DB_PASSWORD.
+Log in to the primary node with the following port and credentials: `Worker1_IP, 31111; user=SA; Password=DB_PASSWORD`.
 Run that query just once.

 Now, you can connect directly to the Kubernetes load balancer service using port 30433, which connects you to one of the MSSQL instances randomly.